 At the beginning of the Battle of Britain, the R.A.F. and Royal Naval Air Service had a total of 1,963 airplanes, most of them obsolete.
 Germany had 2,550 fighters and bombers, most of them very modern.
 By the end, however, Britain had lost 554 men killed, 422 wounded and 1,547 airplanes destroyed.
 Germany lost 2,698 killed, 967 captured and 638 missing, with 1,887 airplanes destroyed.
 Because the Luftwaffe directed most of its attacks against the civilian population, a concept of Total War which Germany had first used when its airships bombed London during World War I, 23,002 men, women and children were killed and 32,138 wounded.

-Because of a system of dispersed manufacture, Britain was able to replace the losses in aircraft and many aircrews parachuted to safety and were able to return to combat immediately.
-Germany’s industrial output could not keep up with its combat losses, and they could not replace the lost airmen.
+Because of a system of dispersed manufacture, Britain was able to replace the losses in aircraft.
+Many pilots parachuted to safety and were able to return to combat immediately.
+Germany’s industrial output could not keep up with its combat losses, and the Luftwaffe could not replace the lost airmen.

 Operation Sea Lion was cancelled.
 Hitler looked to the East.

 17 August 1940: Pilot Officer William Meade Lindsley Fiske III died at St. Richard’s Hospital, Chichester, Sussex, England, as a result of injuries sustained in combat the previous day.
-Billy Fiske was the first American pilot to lose his life in combat during the Second World War.
+Billy Fiske was the second American pilot to lose his life in combat during the Second World War.¹

 On 16 August, No. 601 Squadron, based at RAF Tangmere, was dispatched by Fighter Command to intercept incoming Luftwaffe aircraft at 12,000 feet (3,658 meters).
 This was Billy Fiske’s second sortie of the day.
 He was airborne at 12:25 p.m.
 In the resulting air battle, the squadron shot down eight enemy Junkers Ju 87 Sturzkampfflugzeug (“Stuka”) dive bombers.